doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. Navigate to the location of your mash64.exe (ex., ```C:\Games\Morrowind\Mopy\mash64.exe```) and choose it
 1. Click **Apply** and then **OK**

 And in the inimitable words of Sean Connery, "here endeth the lesson."
-Go forth and mod...
+You can either carry on with the guide, or call it quits and persist in the doomed world you have created.
+Just remember to visit the [Finish Line](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md) section to generate distant land and set up your shaders.
+Happy modding!

+>Remember to always launch Morrowind from within Mod Organizer 2!

 **NEXT SECTION**:
 [**Core**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/CORE.md)